VangelisHaha/KiroProxy/README_EN.md

 <h1 align="center">Kiro API Proxy</h1>

 <p align="center">
-  Kiro IDE API reverse proxy server with multi-account rotation, auto token refresh, and quota management
+  An open-source compatibility and routing layer for developer workflows, with multi-account rotation, token auto-refresh, quota management, and protocol adaptation for OpenAI / Anthropic / Gemini
 </p>

 <p align="center">
   <a href="#features">Features</a> •
   <a href="#quick-start">Quick Start</a> •
-  <a href="#cli-configuration">CLI Config</a> •
+  <a href="#cli-configuration">CLI Configuration</a> •
   <a href="#api-endpoints">API</a> •
+  <a href="#project-structure">Project Structure</a> •
   <a href="#license">License</a>
 </p>